The best way to travel between Nice and Monaco? The taxi boat.

 Comfort, prestige, and VIP experience

-Beyond logistics, the Boat taxi Nice ↔ Monaco Transform a utility transfer into a pleasant moment.
-Aboard a high-end rigid inflatable boat or a motorized open boat, passengers enjoy comfortable seating, a dedicated skipper, and a 360° view of the Riviera.
+Beyond logistics, the Boat taxi Nice ↔ Monaco transform the crossing into a pleasant moment.
+Aboard a high-end semi-rigid or a motorized open boat, passengers enjoy comfortable seating, a dedicated skipper, and a 360° view of the Riviera.

 Three typical use cases